digitallyinduced/ihp/Guide/your-first-project.markdown

     |> validateField #title nonEmpty
 ```

-Now open [http://localhost:8000/Posts/new](http://localhost:8000/Posts/new) and click "Save Post" without filling the text fields.
-You will get a "This field cannot be empty".
+Now open [http://localhost:8000/Posts/new](http://localhost:8000/Posts/new) and click `Save Post` without filling the text fields.
+You will get a "This field cannot be empty" error message next to the empty title field.

 ![Schema Designer Title non empty](images/first-project/title_non_empty.png)